Houses in multiple occupation

 - is occupied as the only or main residence

 A household is defined as persons who are all members of the same family (that is related to one another as a couple, parent, grandparent, child, grandchild, sister, uncle, aunt, nephew, niece or cousin.
 Stepchildren and half blood relatives are included).

 Three unrelated people sharing a house would make a HMO.

-The council inspects HMOs in the district to make sure they meet decent home standards.
+We inspect HMOs in the district to make sure they meet decent home standards.

 Information for tenants

-The council is responsible for enforcing HMO standards, so if you live in an HMO and feel there are any unreasonable hazards which your private landlord is not dealing with, please report it.
+We are responsible for enforcing HMO standards, so if you live in an HMO and feel there are any unreasonable hazards which your private landlord is not dealing with, please report it.

 All HMO properties which have three or more storeys and are occupied by five or more people forming two or more households must have a HMO licence.